Eric Pearce (broadcaster): Honours and recognition

-In March 1965 Eric Pearce received a Logie Award for 'Outstanding Services to News Reading (Victoria)'.
+In March 1965 Pearce received a Logie Award for Outstanding Services to News Reading (Victoria).
 On 1 January 1970 he was made an Officer of the Order of the British Empire (Civil) with a citation "for services to broadcasting".
 On 16 June 1979, he was knighted for "services to the community".
 Pearce was the patron of the Deafblind Association (from 2006 it is known as Able Australia) and was succeeded in 1998 by fellow GTV 9 newsreader, Peter Hitchener.
 From the 1970s Pearce supported the Richmond Community Health Centre; in 1994 it was re-built as a residential aged care facility and named, Sir Eric Pearce House, in recognition of his support.

-On 20 September 1980 Sir Eric Pearce was presented with the Rostrum Award of Merit, for excellence in the art of public speaking over a considerable period and his demonstration of an effective contribution to society through the spoken word.
+On 20 September 1980 Pearce was presented with the Rostrum Award of Merit, for excellence in the art of public speaking over a considerable period and his demonstration of an effective contribution to society through the spoken word.

 In 1984 the Camellia reticulata cultivar, "Sir Eric Pearce", was registered by the Australian Camellia Research Society.
 From January 2009 to November 2011, Roy Slaven (as a member of Roy and HG) read an excerpt from Thoughts for Everyday Living: Philosophies and Poetry, as a tribute to Pearce, at the start of each episode of The Life, a Triple M radio drive-time program.